livingsocial/imprint/README.md

     source="app_name" error status=500

-From the results find a specific request that caused the error and use the trace_id to dig in futher, by crafting a query with the trace_id.
+From the results find a specific request that caused the error and use the trace_id to dig in further, by crafting a query with the trace_id.

 Find all log lines in a particular app related to a single request: